When the Street Lights Came On

 First posted October 13, 2022.
 Revised slightly, October 20, 2022. by Christina G. Waldman The “Oxfraudians” at Oxfraud.com claim to have stated a legal “prima facie case” establishing the authorship of William Shaxpere of Stratford to the plays and poems of “William Shakespeare,” the name appearing on the title page …

+Make Christmas Pretty With Foil-Lined Teabag Wrappers!
 Last revision November 24, 2023.
 Why use foil?
 Gum-wrapper-style chains made out of foil-lined paper are sturdy, shiny, and make good use of something that will otherwise end up in a landfill.
-I wasn’t thinking of this when I made my first chain, though.
-I had some empty foil-lined teabag …
+I wasn’t thinking of this when I made my first chain, …

 Ruth Bader Ginsberg: A “Justice For All”